 The TM Society, started in 2004, is a registered charity in England and Wales, with over 1000 members.
 All members of the worldwide TM Association living in UK are automatically members of TM Society as well.
 The aim of the society is to offer support and information to all those who may have, or know someone with Transverse Myelitis and its associated conditions such as NMO (Devic’s Disease), ADEM and others.
 The TM Society provides support via Support Group meetings held around the country, and have held UK TM Conferences which have included world-class speakers and leaders in their fields.

-The Association is a Quality Assured, not-for-profit, membership-based organisation, representing 2,000 members and clients around the state of Queensland, Australia with offices in Brisbane and Townsville.
+Spinal Injuries Australia is a Quality Assured, not-for-profit, membership-based organisation, representing 2,000 members and clients around the state of Queensland, Australia with offices in Brisbane and Townsville.
 The vision of the organization is That people with a spinal cord injury are able to live in an equitable, inclusive, integrated community, independently able to access every aspect of and contribute to the fabric of their region.
 2010 marked an enormous milestone for the Association – a celebration of 50 years of working hard to give people a voice – to ensure that people with a spinal cord injury have the opportunity to be heard by all sectors of the community with the aim of achieving equity, independence and inclusiveness.